 “Preschool might narrow the gap between the low-income children and their more advantaged peers.
 And while it is critically important, it cannot close the gap.
 If baby brains are already showing signs of poverty from birth, our policies and programs must address this fact.
 Brain matter matters.
 Smaller brains portend more cognitive risk.
 But there is something we can do about it.”

 — Brookings Institution

 To shape brighter futures, interventions must begin earlier and must be high-quality.
 Prenatally and in these critical first few years of life, a baby’s brain experiences a tremendous amount of development.
-(Sara Roseberry Lytle, PhD, from the Institute for Learning & Brain Sciences shared her expertise with us at a Birth-to-Three Policy Alliance meeting last year.)
+(Sara Roseberry Lytle, PhD, from the Institute for Learning & Brain Sciences shared her expertise with the Birth-to-Three Policy Alliance at a meeting last year.)
 But when lacking exposure to language- and resource-rich environments intentionally designed to stimulate growth, children can fall behind their peers and endure an endless struggle to catch up.

 “In the U.S. alone, cities and states (e.g., Boston, Tulsa, New Jersey and Tennessee) have rolled out extensive ‘universal’ preschool initiatives such that today, 75 percent of the nation’s 4-year-olds, and 65 percent of those 4-year-olds living in poverty, have access to at least some preschool education.
 The emphasis has turned to whether the deliverables can move beyond access to child care to access to high-quality child care.”